blackmagic919/AboutMe/source/_posts/Structure-Placement.md

 ### Defining the Structure

-Up until this point, structures have so far been constricted as a cuboid because they are easy to describe (just three numbers are sufficient to express its bounds), and algorithms to map them onto a chunk are similarly straightforward.
+Up until this point, structures have been construted as a cuboid because they are easy to describe (just three numbers are sufficient to express its bounds), and algorithms to map them onto a chunk are similarly straightforward.
 However, this limitation means all structures placed will have to be cuboids which will prove to be a challenge.
 For example, few trees are thought of to be perfect cuboids, so to fully encapsulate a tree in a cuboid, the tree must define its shape within the bounds of the cuboid while not adopting its shape itself.
 The point here is that the cuboid will encapsulate undesirable portions not part of the tree.

 ![](Tree1.png)
 *Note how most of the cuboid is not part of the tree*

-If the problem is that these portions which shouldn't be part of the tree and placed alongside the rest of the tree, the solution must involve identifying these portions and choosing not to place them.
+If the problem is that these portions which shouldn't be part of the tree are placed alongside the rest of the tree, the solution must involve identifying these\ portions and choosing not to place them.
 One way of identification is that these portions aren't solid(in our case the density is less than our defined IsoValue) while the rest of our 'tree' is.
 But this brings up two problems.

 Though the not solid, or gas, portion of the cuboid may not be considered part of the tree, such a statement may not be invariably valid.
 In the case of this game, gaseous map-data is not discarded, but referenced by the Atmosphere Light-Scattering Algorithm such that the composition and density of the air is not trivial.
 But even in other cases, say an empty buried vault, often we want the *gaseous* contents to be preserved if only to maintain some empty space.